pvdz/bestchessline/PROMPT.md

 ### Development Guidelines

 Do not use classes, keep flat simple concepts, prefer module exports, do not pass on exported functions as parameters, keep it simple and maintainable, use greppable obvious names.
-Import and export things explicitly.
+Import and export things explicitly, don't star export/import.
+Name imported/exported things in a sort-of-namespace way when possible.
+Import types with the `import type` keyword and don't mix them with value imports.

 #### Adding Features